laotzee/Book-Analyzer/README.md

 Utilizing HtDF

-Book handle > (word_count, paragraps) **Signature**
+Book handle > (words, paragraph_number) **Signature**

-Takes a book handle, a returns a tuple with the number of words and an approximation of the paragraphs **Purpose**
+Takes a file handle, a returns a tuple with the words and an approximation of the paragraphs inside of the file**Purpose**

 def word_paragraps(handle): (tuple) **Stub**

 **Ex:**

-word_paragrap(handle1) >>> (3234,350)
+word_paragrap(handle1) >>> (tuple ,350)
-word_paragrap(handle2) >>> (238, 50)
+word_paragrap(handle2) >>> (tuple , 50)

 #### Count number of words
 The number of words that the word contained is obtained by breaking down the lines into sentences, and then into non-white character string greater than 1.
-I could do that by just taking out white spaces, but I have to tear apart the book into lines for next step
+I could do that by just taking out white spaces, but I have to tear apart the book into lines for next step.

 #### Get Number of Paragraphs
 This is achieve by counting the number of empty strings when breaking down the book into sentences, denotating the end of a paragraph.
 This will of course be an approximation and not an exact number

+#### Most Repeated Words

+As for the most repeated words, I will change slightly the implementation for counting the number of words; instead of giving me directly the amount of words, it will give me back a tuple with words, so that I can check the size and analyze the data while only going through it once.

+- A function to count what are the most used words

+Word list -> dictionary **Signature**

+Takes a list of words as argument and returns a dicionary that contains a word as a key, and its value represents its repetition throughout the file **Purpose**

+Ex.

+count_words(list1) = {'attention': 5, 'mindful': 10, 'caring': 3, 'calmness':15, 'peacefull': 20}
+count_words(list2) = {'keyboard': 7, 'workflow': 2, 'proficiency': 8}

+def count_words(word_list): return dictionary

+- Show the most used words along with

 ### Get Quotes from the Book